-Man Arrested In North Carolina For 1988 Cold Case Murder Of Philadelphia Woman
+Man Arrested In North Carolina For 1988 Cold Case Murder Of Ex-Girlfriend

 The Philadelphia District Attorney’s Office charged Maitland with homicide, abuse of corpse and other related charges.

-Maitland was held in the Cumberland County, North Carolina Detention Center, awaiting extradition.
+Maitland was held in the Cumberland County, North Carolina Detention Center, and was extradited to Philadelphia.

+For now, Maitland’s fate will be left in the hands of a jury.